Looking for an efficient way to convert your images to WebP and…

 Imagify also optimizes your images to address Google recommendations on PageSpeed Insights such as “Serve images in next-gen formats” and “Efficiently encode images”.

 Regarding the pricing, Imagify is free for 20 MB of data every month.
-If you need unlimited resources, it’s only USD 9.99 to get well-optimized product images that convert!
+If you need unlimited resources, it’s only USD 9.99/month (billed yearly) to get well-optimized product images that convert!

 Wrapping Up